nschlia/ffmpegfs/README.md

 to H264 and AAC.
 End of story.
 See https://en.opensuse.org/Restricted_formats.

-**Debian 7** comes with Libav 0.8 clone of FFmpeg.

-This Libav version is far too old and will not work.

-**Debian 8** comes with Libav 11 clone of FFmpeg.

-FFmpegfs compiles with Libav 11 and 12, but streaming directly while transcoding does not work.
-The first time a file is accessed playback will fail.
-After it has been decoded fully to cache playback does work.
-Playing the file via http may fail or it may take quite long until the file starts playing.
-This is a Libav insufficiency.
-You may have to replace it with FFmpeg.

 **Debian 9**, **Debian 10**, **Ubuntu 16** and **Ubuntu 17** include a decently recent
 version of the original FFmpeg library.

 Tested with:

-* `Debian 7 Wheezy` **AVLib 0.8.21-0+deb7u1+rpi1**: not working with Libav
-* `Debian 8 Jessie` **AVLib 11.11-1~deb8u1**: not working with Libav
 * `Debian 9 Stretch` **FFmpeg 3.2.8-1~deb9u1**: OK!
 * `Debian 10 Buster` **FFmpeg 3.2.14-1~deb9u1**: OK!
 * `Ubuntu 16.04.3 LTS` **FFmpeg 2.8.11-0ubuntu0.16.04.1**: OK!